Tuenno: Interesting sights

+Religious architecture

 St. Emerenziana Church

 The St. Emerenziana Church is located at the entrance to the Tovel Valley, along the street which brings to the Tovel Lake.
 The building dates back to the XI-XII century and it is thought it was the house of the friars of Campiglio.

 The facades are gabled and on the south side there is a kind of barn.
 The shovel is original from the 1620s and it was crafted by the master Martino Teofilo Polacco and it represents the Holy Spirit on Maria, Jesus and St. Anna.

 Inside the church take place many frescoes which represent St. Emerenziana on her deathbed and a Cazzuffo family crest.

 St. Orsola Church

 The St. Orsola Church, parish seat since 1920, was erected in 1914 and it's a single body with the old part of the building.
 Inside it you can find a wooden altar decorated in gold and inlaid, with a statue from the "Addolorata", another wooden altar of the "Madonna del Rosario" and similar structures even in the new section.
 The bell tower, built in 1853, leans on foundation held by palafitte.